ethereum/consensus-specs/specs/core/1_beacon-chain.md

-# Ethereum 2.0 Phase 1 -- Crosslinks and Shard Data
+# Ethereum 2.0 Phase 1 -- The Beacon Chain for Shards

 **Notice**: This document is a work-in-progress for researchers and implementers.